Skip to main content Skip to secondary navigation

 Who We Are

-The SHARE (Sexual Harassment/Assault Response & Education) Title IX Office is the University’s central resource for redressing and preventing sexual harassment and violence issues experienced by all Stanford community members.
-Formed in September of 2020, the SHARE Title IX Office brings together in collaboration the teams of the former Title IX, SHPO, and SARA Offices.
+The SHARE Title IX and Title VI Office is the University’s central resource for redressing and preventing sexual harassment, violence, and harassment/discrimination issues experienced by all Stanford community members.
+As of July 2024, Patrick Dunkley is the Acting Title IX and Title VI Coordinator.

-[depicted is Kingscote Gardens, where the SHARE Title IX Office is located]
+[depicted is Kingscote Gardens, where the SHARE Title IX and Title VI Office is located]

 We are committed to creating educational programming for a variety of audiences, providing a variety of supportive measures, conducting impartial and trauma-informed investigations of complaints, facilitating informal resolutions, and ensuring compliance with state and federal mandates.
 We invite all campus community members to increase their awareness, prevent violence where they can, and foster a culture of safety and respect.